BlvckBytes/docs-component-markup/docs/tag_syntax.md

 >{{player_name}}</red>
 ```

 The example above will generate the `red` tag once for each name in the list, injecting the `gray` separators inbetween iterations.
-If items are to be skipped based on a [Condition](#conditionals), simply also add in the corresponding directive; let's skip names equal to `Steve`.
+If items are to be skipped based on a [Condition](#conditionals), simply also add in the corresponding `*if`-directive.

+Let's skip names equal to `Steve`:

 ```component-markup
 <gray>Online players: <red